Journal of Aquaculture, Fisheries & Fish Science (JAFFS)

-Seafloor Heterogeneity: Artificial Structures and Marine Ecosystem DynamicsSubmit Manuscript no this topic Topic Articles: 0
+Seafloor Heterogeneity: Artificial Structures and Marine Ecosystem DynamicsSubmit Manuscript on this topic

 This Research Topic aims to advance research in the field of habitat utilisation by marine populations with particular reference to sub-sea artificial structures to assess systematically the influence of their physical presence on biological connectivity and marine ecosystem dynamics.
 The question of how life cycle and distribution of different marine species is related to seafloor heterogeneity has become increasingly important following:

 1. Discovery of abundance and biodiversity hotspots around seafloor features such as cold-water corals, biogenic substrates, natural bedrock, as well as large sub-sea man-made structures including, but not limited to, shipwrecks, offshore energy infrastructure, aquaculture associated structures, coastal infrastructure, disaster debris, etc;

 2. Increasing demand for the placement of coastal and offshore facilities for energy (e.g. oil and gas/wind farms/marine renewables), aquaculture (e.g. salmon/oysters/mussels/scallops/seaweeds) and civil engineering sectors (e.g. bridges/pier pilings/breakwaters);